Common-Provenance-Framework/CPF-Toolbox/README.md

 ## Adding the Domain-Specific Part (Step 2)

-Step 1 produces a traversal backbone — connectors, main activity, and the relations between them.
-The backbone alone is not a complete CPM bundle.
-Step 2 adds the actual science: real sample entities, equipment, protocols, and the detailed relations between them, to the same bundle.
+Step 1 produces a traversal information — connectors, main activity, agents, and the relations between them.
+Step 2 adds the details of the main activity and how the outputs of the activity were produced.

-This step uses the ProvToolBox API directly.
-The CPF Toolbox is not involved.
+This step uses the ProvToolBox directly.
+The CPF Toolbox is not used.

 ### What to add